earthly/website/blog/_posts/2022-01-11-golang-command-line.md

 **Side Note: `go run` vs `go build`**

-I could continue to use `go run` like above while working on this command lint tool, but I'm instead going to compile it (`go build -o build/activityclient cmd/client/main.go`) and use the `activityclient` binary.
+I could continue to use `go run` like above while working on this command line tool, but I'm instead going to compile it (`go build -o build/activityclient cmd/client/main.go`) and use the `activityclient` binary.
 </div>

 ### Adding the Get Command-Line Flag